Sivaganga: History

 During the 17th century, Sivaganga was ruled by the Kingdom of Ramnad, which had its boundary spreading across modern-day Sivaganga, Pudukkottai and Ramnathapuram.
 The seventh king of the empire, Vijaya Raghunatha Sethupathi (also called Kelvan Sethupathy) ruled from 1674 to 1710 and was succeeded by his sister's son Vijaya Ragunatha Sethupathy.
 He was succeeded by his son-in-law Sundareswara Ragunatha Sethupathy in 1726.
 Bavani Sankara Thevan, the illegitimate son of Ragunatha Sethupathy, aligned with the Rajah of Tanjore to attack Ramnad.
 Though Bavani won, he did not honor the earlier decision to cede some portions of the empire to the King of Tanjore.
 He quarreled with Sasivarna Periya Oodaya Thevar and sent him out of his province.
 Both Sasivarna and Kattaya Thevar, the brother of Sundareswara, aligned with the Rajah of Tanjore.
 Both of them conquered Bavani in 1730 with the help of the army of Tanjore.
 Kattaya Thevar divided the kingdom into five provinces and gave two to Sasivarna, who became the first king of Sivaganga.

 As per legend, Sasivarna built the Teppakulam and fort around the spring "Sivaganga", where he met his spiritual guru Sathappan Servai.
 As per another account, Sasivarna was appointed as the king by the Nawab of Carnatic.
 Sasivarna died at around 1750 and his son Muthuvaduganatha Periya Udaya Thevar took over the reign.
 He was shot dead in 1780 by Nawab's troops.
 His widow Velu Nachiyar and infant Vellacci fled the region and were aided by the two Maruthu brothers namely Periya Maruthu and Chinna Maruthu.
-Velu Nachiyar ruled the region till 1790, when her daughter succeeded her.
-The brothers continued the support the new queen, and become de facto ruler of Sivaganga until 1801.
-The brothers rebelled against the British East India Company and Nawab of Carnatic, who was supporting the company.
-The brothers were later captured and hanged in Tirupathoor in 1801.
-The Company appointed Gowry Vallaba Periya Oodaya Thevar as the Zamindar of Sivaganga in 1801.

-Sivaganga kingdom was founded by Sasivarna Periya Oodaya Thevar in 1730.
-The town was subsequently ruled by his successors and ultimately by Velu Nachiyar under the stewardship of Maruthu Pandiyar.
-They were against the British Empire, but ultimately lost to them in 1790.
-The Company appointed Gowry Vallaba Periya Oodaya Thevar as the Zamindar of Sivaganga in 1801.
-After his death in 1829, there was extended legal dispute over the succession.
+After his death in 1829, there was an extended legal dispute over the succession.
 From 1863 to 1877 Kathama Nachiar, a daughter, succeeded in winning the claim, but did not attempt to rule with full autonomy and faced ongoing challenges.
 Supported in her litigation by George Frederick Fischer, a local cotton merchant, Kathama eventually succeeded in securing an 1863 Privy Council decision which granted her the title.
 After India's independence in 1947, it was under Ramnad district until 1984 and subsequently a part of the newly formed Sivaganga district.